platformsh/platformsh-docs/overview/git-push.md

     Re-deploying environment mswy7hzcuhcjy-maximal.
 ```
 The environment with all its applications has been deployed (here there is just
-one). and Platform.sh will now give you an overview of its configuration.
+one) and Platform.sh will now give you an overview of its configuration.

 You will not be able to see output from the "deploy" hook as these happen in
 the context of the deployed application.
 But you could ssh to the environment